 - Flutter Entertainment plc in its $4.2 billion acquisition of Fastball Holdings’ 37.2% interest in FanDuel, taking Flutter’s stake in FanDuel up to 95%

 - TEGNA (formerly Gannett) in its sale of CareerBuilder to Apollo Global Management and the Ontario Teachers’ Pension Plan Board; its spin-off of Cars.com; and its spin-off of its publishing division

 - Charter Communications in its $10.4 billion acquisition of Bright House Networks from Advance/Newhouse

 - Verizon in its $130 billion acquisition of Vodafone plc’s 45% interest in Verizon Wireless

 - Michael Dell in his $24.4 billion acquisition, with Silver Lake Partners, of Dell Inc.

 - CenturyLink in its $2.5 billion acquisition of Savvis

 - IAC/InterActiveCorp in its simultaneous spin-offs of Ticketmaster, Tree.com, HSN and Interval Leisure Group

-- Ventas in its revised governance arrangements with, and additional investment in, Atria Senior Living in connection with Atria Senior Living’s capital raise from Fremont Realty Capital, and its spin-off of most of its post-acute/skilled nursing facility portfolio into an independent, publicly traded REIT
+- Ventas in its $2.3 billion acquisition of New Senior Investment Group; its restructuring of its master lease with Brookdale Senior Living; its revised governance arrangements with, and additional investment in, Atria Senior Living in connection with Atria’s capital raise from Fremont Realty Capital; and its spin-off of most of its post-acute/skilled nursing facility portfolio into an independent, publicly traded REIT

 - Chatham Lodging Trust in its $1.3 billion restructuring, with NorthStar Realty Finance, of its joint venture with Cerberus Capital Management